If you’re planning on backpacking Australia, then chances are that you’re going to end up staying in a few hostels.

 You can rent surfboards for free from reception should you wish to check the surf at Bondi!

-If you want to stay at Bondi while you’re in Sydney, then Bondi Backpackers is the place!
+If you want to stay in Bondi while you’re in Sydney, then Bondi Backpackers is the place!
+It’s one of Australia’s best hostels!

 Nomads Byron Bay

-Byron Bay is a popular place on the Australian backpacking route, and there are a number of hostels in Byron Bay to choose from.
+Byron Bay is a popular place on the Australian backpacking trail.
+It’s no surprise there are a number of hostels in Byron Bay to choose from.

 Nomads is a great place to stay in Byron Bay as you are only two minutes away from the beach!
 Its location in the centre of town is great as well!

-The hostel itself has great facilities with air conditioned rooms, private rooms with en suite bathrooms and a big sized kitchen.
+The hostel itself has great facilities, air-conditioned rooms, private rooms with en-suite bathrooms and a big sized kitchen.

 The hostel also has a number of daily activities that you can take part in and get to know fellow travellers!